htwangtw/nixtract/README.md

 }
 ```
 This set up is convenient when your `output_dir` and `input_files` vary on a subject-by-subject basis, but your post-processing and atlas might stay constant.
 Therefore, constants across subjects can be stored in the project's configuration file.

+Configuration templates for each CLI are in `resources/config-templates`.